v4resk/GitHunt/README.md

 <p align="center">
  <img height=400px weight=400px src=".assets/GitHunt.png" >
 </p>

-GitHunt is a small automation project designed to hunt for publicly exposed private keys, credentials, authentication tokens, API Keys, etc, using GitHub search.
+GitHunt is a Python tool for detecting sensitive data exposure in GitHub repositories.
+Leveraging GitHub's powerful search functionality, it scans for private keys, credentials, authentication tokens, API keys, and more.

 > [!NOTE]
 > As of `March 11, 2024`, secret scanning and push protection will be enabled by default for all new user-owned public repositories that you create.